List of Dutch inventions and innovations: String galvanometer (1902)

 Previous to the string galvanometer, scientists used a machine called the capillary electrometer to measure the heart's electrical activity, but this device was unable to produce results at a diagnostic level.
 Dutch physiologist Willem Einthoven developed the string galvanometer in the early 20th century, publishing the first registration of its use to record an electrocardiogram in a Festschrift book in 1902.
 The first human electrocardiogram was recorded in 1887, however only in 1901 was a quantifiable result obtained from the string galvanometer.

-Schilt photometer (1922)

-In 1922, Dutch astronomer Jan Schilt invented the Schilt photometer, a device that measures the light output of stars and, indirectly, their distances.

 Medicine

-Clinical electrocardiography (first diagnostic electrocardiogram) (1902)
+Clinical electrocardiography (1902)

 In the 19th century it became clear that the heart generated electric currents.
 The first to systematically approach the heart from an electrical point-of-view was Augustus Waller, working in St Mary's Hospital in Paddington, London.
 In 1911 he saw little clinical application for his work.
 The breakthrough came when Willem Einthoven, working in Leiden, used his more sensitive string galvanometer, than the capillary electrometer that Waller used.
 Einthoven assigned the letters P, Q, R, S and T to the various deflections that it measured and described the electrocardiographic features of a number of cardiovascular disorders.
 He was awarded the 1924 Nobel Prize for Physiology or Medicine for his discovery.